 - 1. Possession, use, distribution or being under the influence of any controlled substance, including but not limited to marijuana, any narcotic drug, any hallucinogen, any stimulant, or any depressant. - 2.
 Possession of any prescription drug in an unlawful fashion. - 3.
 Possession, use, distribution or being under the influence of alcohol. - 4.
 Possession, use, distribution, or being under the influence of any abusable glue or aerosol paint or any other chemical substance for inhalation, including but not limited to lighter fluid, whiteout, and reproduction fluid, when such activity constitutes a substantial interference with school purposes. - 5.
 Possession, use, or distribution of any look-alike drug or look-alike controlled substance when such activity constitutes a substantial interference with school purposes. - 6.
-Possession, use or distribution of any tobacco product.
+Possession, use or distribution of any tobacco product (including nicotine products, vapor products, and e-cigarettes.